marco-sundsk/NCD-GroupA-Demo/README.md

 //***** USER FUNCTIONS *****/
 //**************************/

-/// user deposit near to play rolling once, left over amount would be paid back.
+/// user deposit near to buy dice.
-/// and if the target equals to the dice point, he get half of the jackpod,
-/// otherwise, the rolling_fee amount of NEAR in her deposit would be rush into jackpod.
-/// return the total dice points.
+/// he can buy multiple dices,
+/// any leftover amount would refund
+/// eg: rolling_fee is 1 Near, he can buy_dice with 4.4 Near and got 4 dice and 0.4 Near refund.
 #[payable]
+pub fn buy_dice(&mut self);

-pub fn roll_dice(&mut self, target: u8) -> u8;
+/// user roll dice once, the his available dice count would reduce by one. pub fn roll_dice(&mut self, target: u8) -> HumanReadableDiceResult;

 //**************************/